marbl/TTT/README.md

 Generally there are three main reasons for gaps in a scaffold:
 * Lack of coverage

   TTT searches for the "best" path in the assembly graph that traverses the gap.
-If there's no path because of the coverage gap --- nothing can be done.
+If there's no path because of the coverage gap &mdash; nothing can be done.
   <p>
   <img width="400" height="400" alt="gap" src="https://github.com/user-attachments/assets/695419c0-a7fb-4728-8454-0433bfe66433" />

-  <em> Scaffold &lt;utig4-1497[N100000N:scaffold]&lt;utig4-340 --- nothing can be done </em>
+  <em> Scaffold &lt;utig4-1497[N100000N:scaffold]&lt;utig4-340 &mdash; nothing can be done </em>
 </p>

 * Long homozygous nodes